JoshADC/hikvision_isapi/README.md

 | **Night** | Light turns **on** (if Supplement Light = White Light and brightness > 0) |
 | **Auto** | Camera uses its ambient light sensor to decide |

+I think this is how they work anyway, it confuses me every time I mess with it.
+Play with the settings and see what works for you.

 **Recommended setup for automations:**

 Leave **Supplement Light** set to "White Light" and **Light Brightness Mode** set to "Manual" all the time.
 Then automate with just two controls: